hapax/hapax.github.io/assets/form.md

 <div style="text-align: right"><i>Richard Dawkins</i> </div>

-We do not need emergence in order to argue for the important of structure.
+We don't need emergence to argue for structure; we can use the elementary components themselves.
 When philosophers talk about reductionism, they tend to imagine subatomic particles as small, indivisible objects, without internal structure or further ontological baggage.
 They have properties like